PhoenixTales/phoenix-docs/mechanics/multiplayer.md

 Regular deathmatch and team deathmatch (depending on level size) in a collection of levels unlocked by playing the Singleplayer.
 A timer is running and players respawn with a short delay; fight is going on until the time is over, who has more points wins.

-Points are given for killing enemies, healings friends and ...?
+Instead of points given for killing enemies only (or at all), we could make it more tactical and stylish and thereby create a better flow by giving points only for (1) silent kills, (2) parades, (3) evasions, (4) healing of friends, ...?

 ## Scenarios